Talk to your Doctor

 - Eating small meals more often

-- Eating as soon as you feel hungry, rather than waiting
+- Eating as soon as you feel hungry, rather than waiting for meal times

 - Using supplements, such as Sustagen or Fortisip